iwr-wasteless/iwr/README.md

 If you encounter jargon which you are not familiar with, feel free to just skip over it.

-Summary/abstract: Weight-based schemes have been implemented in Denmark, Sweden and Germany.
+Summary/abstract: Weight-based schemes have been implemented in Denmark, Sweden and Germany, and have had a dramatic impact on the amounts of waste, particularly in Sweden where there are 11 fractions of waste.
 Incentivizing Waste Reduction (IWR) / WasteLess proposes to extend such schemes to more local councils, with an initial focus on councils in the Greater Sydney metropolitan region, Australia.
 The scheme involves using a scale to measure the net weight of a general waste bin,